fortyslugs/science-project-seed/pages/10-hypothesis.md

 Hypothesis: The account with an enhanced social profile should receive significantly more followers over time.

 ### Experiment #2 - Compare follower growth with social engagement:
-1. Account with active tweeting activity and social engagement
+1. Account with active tweeting activity and active social engagement
-2. Account with low activities and no social engagement
+2. Account with low tweet activities and little social engagement

 Hypothesis: Accounts with active users should receive significantly more followers over time.